openaiknowledge/PR2/README.md

 <!--
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** openaiknowledge, PR2, openaiknowledge, openaiknowledge@gmail.com, PR2-My first words, Project description
+*** openaiknowledge, pr2, openaiknowledge, openaiknowledge@gmail.com, pr2-First words, Project description
 -->